OXID-eSales/developer_documentation/development/modules_components_themes/module/using_database.rst

             $this->queryBuilderFactory = $queryBuilderFactory;
         }

-If injecting is not possible, make use of the ``ContainerFactory``:
+If you want to access it outside of the services where injecting is not possible, make use of the `ContainerFactory` (:ref:`more information <inject_services-20191111>`):

    .. code:: bash